opf/openproject/docs/faq/README.md

 If you are using Enterprise on-premises, please write an email to sales @ openproject.com.

 If you are using the Enterprise cloud, you can easily upgrade or downgrade the number of users by navigating to *Administration -> Billing -> Manage subscription* and choosing the new amount of users which you need in your system.
 Find out more [here](../enterprise-guide/enterprise-cloud-guide/manage-cloud-subscription).

+### How can I check the workload of each of my employees?

+The best way is to use one of our Action boards, the [Assignee board](.../.../.../agile-boards/#choose-between-board-types).
+Alternatively, you can filter work package lists (in each project or using the global work package list accessible via Modules in the right part of the header) to filter for work packages where employees are set as Assignee or as Accountable.

 ### How can I change the day my week starts with, etc.?